Bus Accident Claims *

 What do you do if you are in a bus accident?

 The first priority taken immediately after a bus accident should be for your own health and safety along with the other victims.
 If the emergency services have yet to be called, ring the Gardai no matter how minor the accident is.
-It is important that, if you have suffered a personal injury * that you book an appointment with your doctor as soon as possible after the road traffic accident, regardless of how minor you think the injuries are, in some cases these minor injuries can develop rapidly into more serious threat to your health.
+It is important that, if you have suffered a personal injury * that you book an appointment with your doctor as soon as possible after the road traffic accident .
+No matter how minor you think the injuries are .
+In some cases these minor injuries can develop rapidly into more serious threat to your health.
 If any more examinations or medical advice are required be sure to keep all receipts for any out of pocket expenditure.
-It is important that you collect all the relevant information in connection with your accident:
+It is important that you collect all the relevant information in connection with your accident such as :

 - Details of another driver(s) / people involved: name, address, contact information, vehicle registration number and vehicle insurance information.
 You can also offer your own information to the others involved in the accident if confident to do so,